Recognising Symptoms Of Uterine Cancer In Postmenopausal Women

 • Targeted therapy to slow or stop cancer growth or spread.

-How to Prevent Uterine Cancer
+How To Prevent Uterine Cancer

 While there is no guaranteed way to prevent uterine cancer, some measures can help reduce the risk, including: